ThiagoMaria-SecurityIT/Tutoriais/SecurePassGenerator/README.md

 While the passwords are **pro-level secure**, treat the code like a beginner skateboarder – **wear a helmet!** 🛹⚠️

 ## 📜 License
-MIT © Thiago Maria – *Use it, share it.*
+MIT License © Thiago Maria - See [LICENSE](LICENSE) for full details – *Use it, share it.*

+## Acknowledgements
+- Python Cryptographic Authority for the `secrets` module
+- Tkinter maintainers
+- Pyperclip developers

 ## ☕ Support the Project
 Love this tool?
 Help me keep it updated!